Pyroxenium/Basalt/docs/objects/Basalt.md

-To start using Basalt you have to do the following line of code:
+Before you can access Basalt, you need to add the following code on top of your file:

 `local basalt = require("Basalt")`

-remember you need the basalt.lua file on your computer!

-Now you are able to use the following functions:
+Now you are able to access the following methods:

 ## basalt.createFrame
 Create a base-frame (main frame)